TU-Wien-dataLAB/aqueduct/README.md

 ## ❓ Open Questions

 * Integration of Open Policy Agent (OPA) for authorization and policy enforcement?
-* Can the Directus template be managed through database migration tools?

 ## 🔗 Relevant Links